Wendy Williams Files for Divorce From Kevin Hunter

 Wendy Williams is calling it quits with Kevin Hunter.

-The 54-year-old talk show host has filed from divorce from her husband, executive producer of The Wendy Williams Show and father of 18-year-old son Kevin Jr. after 21 years of marriage, her attorney told Page Six on Thursday.
-The breakup comes amid renewed rumors that Hunter, 46, has been cheating on the 54-year-old Wendy Williams Show host and fathered a child with his alleged mistress.
+The 54-year-old talk show host has filed for divorce from her husband, executive producer of The Wendy Williams Show and father of 18-year-old son Kevin Jr. after 21 years of marriage, her attorney told Page Six on Thursday.
+Williams' rep could not be reached for comment.

+The breakup comes amid renewed rumors that Hunter, 46, has been cheating on the Wendy Williams Show host and fathered a child with his alleged mistress.
 Neither they nor Williams have spoken about the reports.

+"Wendy and her family have been a part of Debmar-Mercury for over 10 years.
+We respect their privacy regarding personal matters.
+As always, we remain committed to bringing an entertaining and topical show to our viewers," a spokesperson for The Wendy Williams Show said in a statement to E!
+News.

 Williams did not wear her wedding ring on Thursday's taping of her talk show.
 She has alternated between wearing it and going ringless in recent weeks.